juditacs/wikt2dict/README.md

 4. Word or expression in language 2
 5. Wiktionary code of the Wiktionary from which the pair was extracted
 6. Article from which the pair was extracted
-7. 0 or 1 indicating whether the other word has an article in the Wiktionary
+7. Type of parser used (you probably don't need this)

 An example:

-    en      dog     fr      chien   en      dog     1
+    en      dog     fr      chien   en      dog     defaultparser

 The triangulating output has the following columns: